-You can use the Sweep step in SignalExpress to define automated measurements for complex, repeatable sweep operations.
+You can use the Sweep step in NI SignalExpress Tektronix Edition to define automated measurements for complex, repeatable sweep operations.

-Complete the following steps to define a frequency range in a sample project to sweep through a filter.
+Complete the following steps to define a frequency range in a sample project to sweep through a filter:

-- 1. Select File"Open, navigate to the SignalExpress\Examples\ Tutorial directory, and double-click Sweep.wbp. - 2.
+- Select File"Open Project, navigate to the <SignalExpressTekEd>\Examples\Tutorial directory, and double-click Sweep.wbp. - 🔁 Run - 2.
 Click the Run button, shown at left, to run the project.

 The project generates a sine wave stimulus signal using the Create Signal step, passes it through a bandpass elliptic filter using the Filter step, measures the RMS level of the filter output using the Amplitude and Levels step, and converts the level to decibels (dB) using the Formula step.
-The Filter step acts as a simulated unit under test, so the project uses no hardware.
-However, you also can sweep physical signals generated from a National Instruments arbitrary waveform generator, function generator, or multifunction I/O (MIO) device.
+The Filter step acts as a simulated unit under test (UUT), so the project does not use instrumentation.
+However, you also can sweep physical signals that a Tektronix signal generator generates.

-- 3. Click the Add Step button, shown at left, and select Tests/Operations"Sweep. - 4.
-Click the Add button in the Step Setup dialog box to display the list of sweep parameters from each step in the project, as shown in Figure 5-1.
+- 3. Click the Add Step button, shown at left, and select Operations"Sweep. - 4.
+Click the Add button in the Step Setup dialog box to display the list of sweep parameters from each step in the project, as shown in Figure 6-1.